pleasega/SchoolLibrary/README.md

 * Books
 * Includes administrator query scripts.

-Set your own password in Access DB and set the password and path to the database file in the program config under accessDBPath and passphrase.
+Set your own password in Access DB and set the password and path to the database file in the program config under `accessDBPath` and `passphrase`.